Satch70/data-science-S2023/challenges/c02-michelson-assignment.md

 Michelson introduced a couple of adjustments to estimate the speed of light in a vacuum.
 In total, he added $+92$ km/s to his mean estimate for `VelocityVacuum` (from Michelson (1880), pg.
 141).
-While the following isn't fully rigorous ($+92$ km/s is based on the mean temperature), we'll simply apply this correction to all the observations in the dataset.
+While the following isn’t fully rigorous ($+92$ km/s is based on the mean temperature), we’ll simply apply this correction to all the observations in the dataset.

 ### **q2** Create a new variable `VelocityVacuum` with the $+92$ km/s adjustment to `Velocity`.
 Assign this new dataframe to `df_q2`.